briis/unifiprotect/README.md

 Before you restart Home Assistant, make sure that the stream component is enabled.
 Open `configuration.yaml` and look for *stream:*.
 If not found add `stream:` somewhere in the file and save it.

 ## Configuration
-To add *Unifi Protect* to your Home Assistant installation, go to the Integrations page inside the configuration panel, click on 'ADD INTEGRATION', find *Unifi Protect*, and add your UniFi Protect server by providing the Host IP, Port Number, Username and Password.
+To add *UniFi Protect* to your Home Assistant installation, go to the Integrations page inside the configuration panel, click on 'ADD INTEGRATION', find *UniFi Protect*, and add your UniFi Protect server by providing the Host IP, Port Number, Username and Password.

-**Note**: If you can't find the *Unifi Protect* integration, hard refresh your browser, when you are on the Integrations page.
+**Note**: If you can't find the *UniFi Protect* integration, hard refresh your browser, when you are on the Integrations page.

-If the Unifi Protect Server is found on the network it will be added to your installation.
-After that, you can add more Unifi Protect Servers, should you have more than one installed.
+If the UniFi Protect Server is found on the network it will be added to your installation.
+After that, you can add more UniFi Protect Servers, should you have more than one installed.

-**You can only add Unifi Protect through the Integration page, Yaml configuration is no longer supported.**
+**You can only add UniFi Protect through the Integration page, Yaml configuration is no longer supported.**

 ### MIGRATING FROM CLOUDKEY+ V1.x
-When you upgrade your CloudKey+ from FW V1.x to 2.x, your CK wil move to UnifiOS as core operating system.
+When you upgrade your CloudKey+ from FW V1.x to 2.x, your CK wil move to UniFiOS as core operating system.
 That also means that where you previously used port 7443 you now need to use port 443.
 There are two ways to fix this:
-* Delete the Unifi Protect Integration and re-add it, using port 443.
+* Delete the UniFi Protect Integration and re-add it, using port 443.
 * Edit the file `.storage/core.config_entries` in your Home Assistant instance.
-Search for Unifi Protect and change port 7443 to 443.
+Search for UniFi Protect and change port 7443 to 443.
 Restart Home Assistant.
 (Make a backup firts)

 ### CONFIGURATION VARIABLES
 **host**:<br>
   *(string)(Required)*<br>
-  Type the IP address of your *Unifi Protect NVR*.
+  Type the IP address of your *UniFi Protect NVR*.
 Example: `192.168.1.1`<br>
-  **Important** If you run UnifiOS this must be the IP Address. of your UDMP
+  **Important** If you run UniFiOS this must be the IP Address. of your UDMP

 **port**:<br>
   *(int)(Optional)*<br>
   The port used to communicate with the NVR.
 Default is 7443.<br>
-  **Important** If you run UnifiOS the port *must* be specified and it must be 443.
+  **Important** If you run UniFiOS the port *must* be specified and it must be 443.

 **username**:<br>
   *(string)(Required)*<br>